How to create a Confluence knowledge base: our 6-step guide

 Step 3: Add content to your knowledge base

 With your space set up, it's time to add some content.
-If you have your plan from step 1, you should know the initial pages that will live in your knowledge base.
 Start by laying out a directory/landing page on your homepage, then create your new pages.
 We’ll add the final links to your new pages later.

 Because your knowledge base homepage is likely the first place users will land, it’s the ideal place for useful information and links to other content.